saifao/mancala/README.md

 ### Next Steps
 - use of figures that look like multi-colored stones instead of numbers
+- use flexbox and grid to make the view more responsive to viewport size (including mobile)
+- code CSS to make the game look more life-like
 - use JQuery to simplify the code